colinxs/MuJoCo.jl/README.md

 mj_step(m.m, d.d) # our wrapped functions can take in the convenience struct or the Ref pointers

-# MuJoCo convenience functions are understood to use 0-based indexing
+# MuJoCo convenience functions are understood to use 0-based indexing, for now...
 id = mj_name2id(m, mj.OBJ_GEOM, "floor") # for humanoid.xml
 @assert id == 0
 ```